John, Duke of Berry: Later life

 In his later years, John became a more conciliatory figure in France.
-After the death of Philip the Bold in 1404, he was the last surviving son of King John, and generally tried to play the role of a peacemaker between the factions of his nephews Louis of Orléans and John the Fearless.
-After the murder of Orléans at the orders of the Duke of Burgundy, he generally took the Orléanist or Armagnac side in the civil war that erupted, but was always a moderate figure, attempting to reconcile the two sides and promote internal peace.
+After the death of Philip the Bold in 1404, he was the last surviving son of King John II, and generally tried to play the role of a peacemaker between the factions of his nephews Louis I, Duke of Orléans and John the Fearless, Duke of Burgundy.
+After the murder of Orléans at the orders of the Duke of Burgundy in 1407, he generally took the Orléanist or Armagnac side in the civil war that erupted and formed the League of Gien with other nobles in 1410.
+However, he was always a moderate figure, attempting to reconcile the two sides and promote internal peace.
 It was largely due to John's urging that Charles VI and his sons were not present at the Battle of Agincourt in 1415.
 Remembering his father's fate as a captive after the Battle of Poitiers fifty-nine years before, he feared the fate of France if the king and his heirs should be taken captive and he therefore successfully prevented their participation.
 John died on 15 June 1416 in Paris a few months after the battle, which proved as disastrous as he had feared.